cpuchip/homeschool-keeper/Q_AND_A.md

 **Your Answer**:

 For other, I want an agent that will help with writing customer facing documentation, one that will help me research the various states homeschooling laws and requirements, and one that will help me with marketing copy and ideas for promoting the app once it's ready to launch.

 ---

+### Q33: Parent-Controlled Signup Model (Added Dec 6, 2025)
+Based on COPPA research, should we switch from "full COPPA flow" to "parent-controlled accounts"?

+**The Key Insight (from FTC FAQ A.8)**:
+> "Does COPPA apply to information about children collected online from parents or other adults? **No.** COPPA only applies to personal information collected online from children."

+**New Proposed Flow**:
+1. Only adults can sign up (no public student registration)
+2. Parents add students from within their family portal (parent enters all student info)
+3. Parents can optionally create student logins (username/password or email invite)
+4. This means COPPA is NOT triggered - parent is entering the data, not the child

+**Options**:
+- [x] A) Yes, switch to parent-controlled model (simpler, COPPA-compliant by design)
+- [ ] B) Keep planning for full COPPA flow anyway (extra protection)
+- [ ] C) Need to research more

+**Your Answer**:

+**DECISION (Dec 6, 2025)**: Going with parent-controlled model.
+This makes the app much simpler to build while still being fully compliant with privacy law.
+Key points:

+1. Adults-only public signup
+2. Parents create and manage all student accounts
+3. No age-gating or verifiable parental consent flow needed
+4. DateOfBirth is optional (parent's choice)
+5. Still need clear privacy policy

+This is the same model used by many family/parenting apps and is specifically addressed in FTC's COPPA FAQ.

+---